oskarko/oskarko.github.io/_pages/about.md

 ## Contact
-Feel free to contact either on [Twitter](https://twitter.com/OscarGarrucho) or on [Linkedin](https://www.linkedin.com/in/%C3%B3scar-r-garrucho-%EF%A3%BF-b2a10165/).
+Feel free to contact me either on [Twitter](https://twitter.com/OscarGarrucho) or on [Linkedin](https://www.linkedin.com/in/%C3%B3scar-r-garrucho-%EF%A3%BF-b2a10165/).

 Thanks for reading!